RILAB/mop/README.md

                         contiguous regions.
   -s, --bad_sites       Switch to return sites which fail thresholds.
 Default
                         is to return passing sites.
+  --pixy_mode           Switch to produce output for pixy (reports every site
+                        and the number of individuals with passing quality thresholds).
   -M MEAN_DEPTH_MIN, --mean_depth_min MEAN_DEPTH_MIN
-                        Minimum mean depth across all individuals.
+                        Minimum mean depth across all individuals (ignored with pixy_mode).
   -x MAX_DEPTH, --max_depth MAX_DEPTH
                         Maximum number of bases allowed per individual after accounting for low base and mapping quality.
-This flag should always be used in conjunction with -m.
+This flag should always be used in conjunction with -m (ignored with pixy_mode).
   -i MIN_DEPTH, --min_depth MIN_DEPTH
                         Minimum number of bases required per individual after accounting for low base and mapping quality.
 This flag